stephen-fox/cyberdaemon/README.md

 ## Design philosophies
 I made a few design decisions along the way that are non-obvious.
 This section will explain my thoughts on these decisions.

+#### Why are there two packages / why is `control` a subpackage?
+It is uncommon for conventional daemons to "control" themselves.
+In other words, many daemon's are managed by an external piece of software with its own distinctly separate configuration.
+Not all operating systems function this way (I am looking at you, Windows).
+However, I thought it was worth separating the "how do I daemonize my app" code from the "how do I control my daemon" code for cleanliness, and to highlight implementation intent.
+As shown in the example(s), there is not reason why you cannot use both packages together.
+Another reason I prefer this design is that it should stop me from making the daemonization code depend on the control code (via go's circular dependency compile check).

 #### Why do I need to implement an interface?
 One of the most prominent decisions is requiring users to implement the